-Note: The Disillusionment Power Pack is a one-month series of emails to help teachers get through the hardest part of their first year.
+Note: The Disillusionment Power Pack is a free, one-month series of emails to help teachers get through the hardest part of their first year.
 The content of these emails does not go out to any of my other mailing lists and is not available on this blog.

 I probably wouldn’t have blogged during my first year of teaching.
 That year was defined by a constant sense that I was the weakest link, so I would never have had the courage to share my low points with the world.

 I didn’t even speak up in meetings with other new teachers.
-I was too afraid that people would offer gently-phrased comments like, “Why don’t your try setting high expectations?
+I was too afraid that people would offer gently-phrased comments like, “Why don’t you try setting high expectations?
 Or creating a positive, data-driven, student centered learning environment where all children can learn!
 That’s what I do, and all my students come to school excited to learn!
 Also, my students respect me.
 Maybe we should discuss why you are the type of person that children don’t respect.”

 Most of all, I was afraid they would be right.